 \subsection{Numerical setup}

 This section discusses common considerations in our data assimilation experiments.
-To isolate the performance of the filtering algorithms, we perform a ``twin experiment'' where the same state-space model is used to generate the ground truth and in the forecast and analysis steps of the ensemble filters \citep{asch2016data}.
+To isolate the performance of the filtering algorithms, we perform a ``twin experiment'' in which the same state-space model is used to generate the ground truth and in the forecast and analysis steps of the ensemble filters \citep{asch2016data}.
 The ground truth is generated by sampling an initial state $\x_0^\star$ from the initial distribution $\pdf{\X_0}$ and evolving it through the dynamical model \eqref{eqn:dyn} over the time interval $[0, t_f]$.
 Discretizing $[0, t_f]$ using an equidistant grid with step size $\dtobs$, at each time step, we collect the true state $\x^\star_t$ and generate a noisy observation $\ystar_t$ from the observation model \eqref{eqn:obs}.
 Although we might not know the transition kernel $\pdf{\X_{t} \given \X_{t-1}}$ and the likelihood model $\pdf{\Y_{t} \given \X_{t-1}}$, we assume that we can generate samples from them.
 Furthermore, we assume that the observation operator $\obs$ is linear and given by $\obs(\x_t) = \Obs \x_t$ with observation matrix $\Obs \in \real{d \times n}$.
-In the filtering setting that underpins this work, we seek to estimate the true state $\{\x^\star_t \}$ in a sequential way given the noisy observations $\{ \ystar_t \}$ of the true process and the initial distribution $\pdf{\X_0}$.
+In the filtering setting that underpins this work, we seek to sequentially estimate the posterior of the states $\{\x^\star_t \}$ given noisy observations $\{ \ystar_t \}$ of the true process and the initial distribution $\pdf{\X_0}$.

-To ensure that the process noise $\Noisedyn_t$ in the dynamical model \eqref{eqn:dyn} does not change the linear invariants $\invar(\x) = \Uperp^\top \x$, we consider a linear invariant-preserving Gaussian process noise with zero mean and covariance $\sigma_{\Noisedyn_t}^2 \id{n}$ with $\sigma_{\Noisedyn_t} >0$.
-To sample from this distribution, we project the noise samples from $\N{\zero{n}}{\sigma_{\Noisedyn_t}^2 \id{n}}$ on the columns of $\Upara$ spanning the (orthogonal) complement of $\Span{\Uperp}$.
-We stress that the numerical schemes used in this work preserve the linear invariants of the dynamical systems.
-Thus, violations of these invariants can be fully attributed to flaws in the filtering algorithms.
+To ensure that the process noise $\Noisedyn_t$ in the dynamical model \eqref{eqn:dyn} does not change the linear invariants $\invar(\x) = \Uperp^\top \x$, we consider linear invariant-preserving Gaussian process noise with zero mean and covariance $\sigma_{\Noisedyn_t}^2 \id{n}$.
+To sample from this distribution, we project samples from $\N{\zero{n}}{\sigma_{\Noisedyn_t}^2 \id{n}}$ on the columns of $\Upara$ spanning the (orthogonal) complement of $\Span\{\Uperp\}$.
+We stress that the numerical schemes used in our computational experiments preserve the dynamical systems' linear invariants.
+Thus, violations of these invariants can be entirely attributed to flaws in the filtering algorithms.